mugen13lue/Four-in-a-Row/README.md

 You should now be able to build and execute the program.
 Executing the program, however, will not load the proper resources for the graphical interface.

 To run the program properly, copy the gaia.sav file, the imagelist, and the images directory to the project folder in the project view.

+Good luck and feel free to message me if there are any bugs or problems you are having when running this program. :D